 So, what IS the difference between Plan B and the abortion pill?

 It’s pretty simple: emergency contraception, like Plan B, decreases your odds of getting pregnant in the first few days after unprotected sex, and the abortion pill ends a pregnancy within the first 11 weeks of pregnancy.

 Wait, there’s an abortion pill?

 Yes, there is!
-It still seems to be a bit under the radar despite the fact it’s been available in the United States for over 17 years.
+It still seems to be a bit under the radar despite the fact it’s been available in the United States since September 28, 2000.
 The abortion pill is a popular name for using two different medications to safely end a pregnancy.
 These medications are generally provided by a medical office or clinic and cause cramping and bleeding, similar to a heavy period or early miscarriage, to end your pregnancy more privately.

 Does emergency contraception like Plan B cause abortion?

 No. Emergency contraception is taken after unprotected sex, but before conception has happened – ideally the sooner the better.
 It actually prevents ovulation to reduce the possibility of pregnancy.

 The condom broke – what do I do?

 Things happen!
 If the condom breaks, or you forget to use birth control and you don’t want to get pregnant, you can take emergency contraception.
 Because it’s best to use it as soon as possible, we suggest keeping some emergency contraception in your medicine cabinet.
 You never know when you or a friend might need it!
 Emergency contraception is currently available at the pharmacy counter of any drugstore or at a carafem health center.